Microalbuminuria: Diagnosis and treatment

+albumin/creatinine ratio

 To compensate for variations in urine concentration in spot-check samples, comparing the amount of albumin in the sample against its concentration of creatinine is helpful.
-This is termed the albumin/creatinine ratio (ACR) and microalbuminuria is defined as ACR ≥3.5 mg/mmol (female) or ≥2.5 mg/mmol (male), or with both substances measured by mass, as an ACR between 30 and 300 µg albumin/mg creatinine.
+This is termed the albumin/creatinine ratio (ACR) and microalbuminuria is defined as ACR ≥3.5 mg/mmol (female) or ≥2.5 mg/mmol (male), or with both substances measured by mass, as an ACR between 30 and 300 μg albumin/mg creatinine.

 For the diagnosis of microalbuminuria, care must be taken when collecting sample for the urine ACR.
 An early-morning sample is preferred.
 The patient should refrain from heavy exercises 24 hours before the test.
 A repeat test should be done 3 to 6 months after the first positive test for microalbuminuria.
-Lastly, the test is inaccurate in a person with too much or too little muscle mass.
+Lastly, the test is inaccurate in a person with very high or very low muscle mass.
 This is due to the variation in creatinine level which is produced by the muscle.